-For an interface constant declaration (other than a formal parameter of the predefined = or \neq operator for an access type) or an interface signal declaration, the subtype indication shall define a subtype that is neither a file type, an access type, nor a protected type.
-Moreover, the subtype indication shall not denote a composite type with a subelement that is of an access type.
+For an interface constant declaration (other than a formal parameter of the predefined = or /= operator for an access type) or an interface signal declaration, the subtype indication shall define a subtype that is neither a file type, an access type, nor a protected type.
+Moreover, the subtype indication shall not denote a composite type with a subelement that is of a file type, an access type, or a protected type.

-For an interface file declaration, it is an error if the subtype indication does not denote a subtype of a file type.
+For an interface file declaration, it is an error if the subtype indication does not denote a subtype of a file type or a composite containing a file type.

-If an interface signal declaration includes the reserved word bus, then the signal declared by that interface declaration is a guarded signal of signal kind bus.
+If the simple mode indication of an interface signal declaration includes the reserved word bus, then the signal declared by that interface declaration is a guarded signal of signal kind bus.
+It is an error if an interface signal declaration includes both an unspecified type declaration and the reserved word bus.

-If an interface declaration contains a ":=" symbol followed by an expression, the expression is said to be the default expression of the interface object.
+If an interface constant or variable declaration or the simple mode indication of interface signal declaration contains a ":=" symbol followed by an expression, the expression is said to be the default expression of the interface object.
 The type of a default expression shall be that of the corresponding interface object.
-It is an error if a default expression appears in an interface declaration and any of the following conditions hold:
+It is an error if a default expression appears in an interface declaration or a simple mode indication of an interface signal declaration and any of the following conditions hold:

-- The mode is linkage. - The interface object is a formal signal parameter. - The interface object is a formal variable parameter of mode other than in. - The subtype indication of the interface declaration denotes a protected type.
+- The mode is linkage. - The interface object is a formal signal parameter. - The interface object is a formal variable parameter of mode other than in. - The subtype indication of the interface declaration denotes a protected type or a composite type with a subelement of a protected type. - The type of the interface object is specified with an unspecified type indication.